(AND NEW FUNDING ARRANGEMENTS FOR ALL APPRENTICESHIPS)

 What is the Apprenticeship Levy?

 The Apprenticeship Levy is an amount of money that employers will pay towards the funding of Apprenticeships in England.
-In effect it is a new tax which the government is introducing.
+In effect it is a new tax which the government has introduced.

-It is being introduced to help the government meet their target of 3 million Apprentices by 2020.
+It was introduced to help the government meet their target of 3 million Apprentices by 2020.
 It’s also intended to encourage increased commitment to Apprenticeships by employers, since they can use it – to fund their own Apprenticeship training – or lose it.

-The Levy will be introduced on 6 April 2017.
-All Apprentices starting before 1 May 2017 will continue on the current funding arrangements.
-A new system for funding Apprenticeships (including through the levy) will begin in May 2017.
+The Levy was introduced on 6 April 2017.
+All Apprentices who started before 1 May 2017 will continue on the previous funding arrangements.
+A new system for funding all new Apprenticeships (including through the Levy) began in May 2017.

 I don’t have Apprentices, do I still have to pay?